 Type of Fund: Canadian Fixed Income Balanced

 Date Fund was Started: January 4, 2018 (1)

-Nature of Securities Offered: Class A units, Class E units, Class I units and Class F units
+Class A units, Class E units, Class I units and Class F units

-Portfolio Adviser: HSBC Global Asset Management (Canada) Limited
+Portfolio Adviser: RBC Indigo Asset Management Inc.

 Registered Plan Eligibility: Yes

 (1) The Fund was established on January 2, 2018; Class A and Class I units were first offered by prospectus dated January 4, 2018.
 Class E units were first offered by an amendment dated February 20, 2020 to the simplified prospectus dated May 17, 2019.
 Class F units were first offered by the simplified prospectus dated May 14, 2021.